gotyuo987/rk3066-ubuntu-build/rootfs/readme.md

-# Docker environment and tools to build kernel for rk30xx based devices
+# Docker environment and tools to debootstrap root filesystem for rk30xx based devices

 ## Setup